zaighumghazali/ZKGradientView/README.md

 ### CocoaPods

-Install my-project with cocoapods by adding the following line in your pod file.
+Install ZKGradientView with cocoapods by adding the following line in your pod file.
 ````bash
   pod 'ZKGradientView'
 ````